hiblaphp/cancellation/README.md

 ```

 Use promise cancellation to encapsulate cleanup inside the function that
 creates a resource.
-Use `CancellationToken` when you need one external signal
+Use `CancellationToken` when you need one external
-to coordinate cancellation across multiple unrelated operations — user-initiated
+signal to coordinate cancellation across multiple independent operations —
-abort, timeout coordination, or group cancellation.
+user-initiated abort, timeout coordination, or group cancellation where

-The two systems compose naturally — a token cancels promises, and those
-promises clean up their own resources via their own `onCancel()` handlers.
-You never have to reach inside a promise chain from the outside.
+gathering individual promise references would be invasive or impractical.

 ---